Asymptotic behavior of the dimension of the Chow variety: Preliminaries

 \subsection{Cycles}

 Suppose that $X$ is a projective variety.
 A $k$-cycle on $X$ is a finite formal sum $\sum a_{i} V_{i}$ where the $a_{i}$ are integers and each $V_{i}$ is an integral closed subvariety of $X$ of dimension $k$.
-The support of the cycle is the union of the $V_{i}$ (with the reduced structure).
 The cycle is said to be effective if each $a_{i} \geq 0$.
-For a $k$-dimensional closed subscheme $V$ of $X$, the fundamental cycle of $V$ is $\sum m_{i}V_{i}$ where the $V_{i}$ are the $k$-dimensional components of the reduced scheme underlying $V$ and the $m_{i}$ are the lengths of the corresponding Artinian local rings $O_{V,V_{i}}$.

 The group of $k$-cycles is denoted $Z_{k}(X)$ and the group of $k$-cycles up to rational equivalence is denoted $A_{k}(X)$.
 We will follow the conventions of \cite{fulton84} in the use of various intersection products on $A_{k}(X)$.

 \cite[Chapter 19]{fulton84} defines a $k$-cycle on $X$ to be numerically trivial if its rational equivalence class has vanishing intersection with every weighted homogeneous degree-$k$ polynomial in Chern classes of vector bundles on $X$.
-Two cycles are numerically equivalent if their difference is numerically trivial.
-We let $N_{k}(X)_{\mathbb{Z}}$ denote the abelian group of numerical equivalence classes of $k$-cycles on $X$.
-By \cite[Example 19.1.4]{fulton84} $N_{k}(X)_{\mathbb{Z}}$ is a finitely generated free abelian group.
+By quotienting $Z_{k}(X)$ by numerically trivial cycles, we obtain an abelian group $N_{k}(X)_{\mathbb{Z}}$ which is finitely generated by \cite[Example 19.1.4]{fulton84}.

 We also define